Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 Testing DNS resolution

-Obtain a new DHCP lease on the client side (as of OpenBSD 6.9, this can be done with dhcpleasectl(8).
-The correct interface will vary).
+Get a new DHCP lease on the client side (as of OpenBSD 6.9, you can do this with dhcpleasectl(8).
+The correct interface varies).

 # dhcpleasectl re0